mnagatsuka/next-firebase-auth/docs/specifications/ui/pages/my-posts.md

 ## 1. Page Overview

 ### Description
-- Displays only the current user’s blog posts (including anonymous users).
-If a visitor is not authenticated, the app performs automatic anonymous sign-in, then loads posts linked to that anonymous user identity.
-This page is highly interactive and uses Client-Side Rendering (CSR).
+- Displays only the current user’s blog posts.
+This page is available to authenticated non-anonymous users only.
+Anonymous users cannot access this page.

 ### URL
 - `/my/posts`

 ### Access
-- Public (auto anonymous sign-in if unauthenticated).
-Content is user-specific.
+- Authenticated (non-anonymous) users only.
+Anonymous users are redirected (e.g., to Home or Signup).

 ## 2. Layout and Structure